Neighbourhood Streets Northhill communities planning

 Feedback theme: reduced traffic volumes and speeds and increase sense of safety for cycling (for children) within the neighbourhood

-We are making the diagonal diverters at 1 Street x 34 Avenue N.E. and 2 Street x 22 Avenue N.W. permanent.
+We have made the diagonal diverters at 1 Street & 34 Avenue N.E. and 2 Street & 22 Avenue N.W. permanent.
 The new diverter has a large island that extends out into the intersection, which makes pedestrians and cyclists more visible to vehicles approaching.
-This will also reduce pedestrian crossing distance.
+This also reduces pedestrian crossing distance.

 Feedback theme: increased vehicle volumes and speeds along parallel routes such as 21 Avenue, 23 Avenues and alleyways

-We are installing additional traffic calming measures such as speed humps along parallel routes like 21 Avenue and 23 Avenue N.W.
+We installed additional traffic calming measures such as speed humps along parallel routes like 21 Avenue and 23 Avenue N.W.

 Feedback theme: barriers placement did not prevent some motorists from making illegal turns using the sidewalk and boulevard